Study of coherent $J/\psi$ production in lead-lead collisions at $\sqrt{s_{NN}} = 5 TeV$: Introduction

 \section{Introduction}

-In ultra-relativistic collisions of heavy-nuclei at the LHC, vector mesons can be produced through two-photon and photonuclear interactions in ultraperipheral collisions (UPCs), where the impact parameter of the two nuclei collision is larger than the sum of their radii.
+In ultra-relativistic collisions of heavy-nuclei at the LHC, vector mesons can be produced through two-photon and photonuclear interactions in ultraperipheral collisions (UPCs), where the two nuclei collide with an impact parameter larger than the sum of their radii.
 The cross-sections for photon-induced reactions are large because the intensity of the photon flux is enhanced by the strong electromagnetic field of the nucleus, which increases with the square of the atomic number.
 The interactions are either coherent, where the photon couples to all nucleons, or incoherent, where the photon couples to a single nucleon.
 In the incoherent case the nucleus is likely to break up, leading to a higher transverse momentum, \ptjpsi, of the meson.
+Coherent \jpsi-meson production in UPCs can be described by the interaction of photons with gluons identified as a single object with vacuum quantum numbers.
+This is commonly modelled as a pomeron (I$\!$P) exchange~\cite{Guzey:2016piu,starlight,PhysRevC.85.044904,PhysRevC.84.011902,PhysRevC.86.014905}.

-Coherent \jpsi-meson production in UPCs can be described by the interaction of photons with gluons, identified as a single object with vacuum quantum numbers, which in the Regge theory is referred to as pomeron (I$\!$P)~\cite{Guzey:2016piu,starlight,PhysRevC.85.044904,PhysRevC.84.011902,PhysRevC.86.014905}.
 An illustration of this process is given in Fig.~\ref{fig:feynman}.
 This interaction probes the gluon distribution at a hard momentum transfer $Q^2$ of about $m_\jpsi^2/4$, where $m_\jpsi$ is the \jpsi mass~\cite{Bertulani:2005ru,Ryskin}. \footnote{In this paper natural units where $c$ = 1 are used.}